The Best Girls Bikes for All Ages

 What We Love About the Guardian 24

-As seen in the image above, the Guardian 24 has a wide range of great fit – the rider on the left is 49″ tall, and the rider on the right is 57″.
+As seen in the image above, the Guardian 24 accommodates a wide range of riders.
+The rider on the left is 49″ tall and the rider on the right is 57″, giving you a good sense of the bike’s fit range.

 easy to maintain